-This is my basic checklist when installing a new Palo Alto firewall.
-I used it for a few clusters during the last weeks.
-It shows the steps required for a PA firewall from the unpacking until it is plugged into Panorama, the central management platform from Palo Alto.
+This is my basic checklist when installing a new Palo Alto Networks firewall.
+It shows the steps required for a PANW firewall from unpacking until it is connected to Panorama, the central management platform from Palo Alto Networks.

-Here is the list.
 This is not a full step-by-step guide.
-That is: I have not referenced to any commits, or the like.
-You should know, when to commit or when to reboot. ;)
+That is: I have not referenced any commits, or the like.
+You should know when to commit or when to reboot. ;)

 Basics for each device separately: